derkeksvommond/stylesheets.js/README.md

 # stylesheets.js

 **This minimalistic JavaScript library makes it possible to make small CSS changes straight in your JavaScript-Code in a very beautifull way**
 Anyways I am still working at it.
+You overgive the changes you want to make as a JSON-Object.
+Pretty simple right?
+And of course much more beautifull than doing this: `document.getElementById("sixtynine").style.color = "#fff";`

 ## Quickstart
 Set this in the head tag of your html-file